One time-share rod in week 31 on one of the Highland's best known rivers

 ANNUAL MANAGEMENT CHARGES

 Owners are bound to pay a share of annual running costs of the Fishings.
 The management expense charge for a single rod in week 31 in 2018 is £547.08.

 The Conservation of Salmon (Scotland) Amendment Regulations 2018 are now in force and impose conservation measures on salmon fisheries.
-In 2018 the Beauly system has been allocated category three status, imposing a legal requirement to implement 100% catch and release of salmon.
+In 2019 the Beauly system has been allocated category 1 status.
 The conservation status will be reviewed annually.

 TITLES & CONSTITUTION

 The Fishings and Lodge are held in trust for the benefit of members.
 The Title Deeds are available for inspection by a prospective Purchaser or their agent at the offices of the Syndicates' Solicitors (Messrs.
 Martin Mackay Ltd, Bank of Scotland Buildings, Dingwall, Ross-shire).
 Should there be any discrepancy between these particulars, stipulations, special conditions of sale and missives of sale, the last shall prevail.